kreghek/CombatDicesTeam.Combats/README.md

 # CombatDicesTeam.Combats

-The library to implement turn-based combats.
+The framework to implement a turn-based tactical combats for indie game devs.